yguitton/training-material/news/_posts/2025-04-16-admin-training-survey.md

     - uni-freiburg
     - deNBI
     - eurosciencegateway
-cover: "/assets/images/gat.png"
+cover: /assets/images/gat.png
-coveralt: "GTN logo on a spiral galaxy background with text galaxy admin training"
+coveralt: GTN logo on a spiral galaxy background with text galaxy admin training
 ---

 ## 🚀 Survey about a week-long Galaxy Admin Training in Europe 🇪🇺